At least 23 dead after tornado-spawning storms roll through Mississippi. One town is 'gone,' resident says - KESQ

 CNN

-At least 23 people were killed, dozens injured and four missing after powerful storms and at least one tornado pummeled Mississippi on Friday night, ripping roofs off homes, nearly leveling some neighborhoods and knocking out power for thousands, officials said Saturday morning.
+At least 23 people were killed, dozens injured and four missing after powerful storms and at least one tornado pummeled Mississippi on Friday night, ripping roofs off homes, nearly leveling some neighborhoods and knocking out power for thousands, officials said.

 “We have numerous local and state search and rescue teams that continue to work this morning.
 A number of assets are on the ground to assist those that have been impacted,” the Mississippi Emergency Management Agency said.